fabric/fabric/docs/tutorial.rst

     between tasks.
 Nowadays, you may call other tasks or subroutines directly, and even keep module-level shared state if you wish.

-    However, in future versions, Fabric will become threadsafe and parallel-friendly, at which point ``env`` may be the only easy/safe way to keep global state.
+    In future versions, Fabric will become threadsafe, at which point ``env`` may be the only easy/safe way to keep global state.

 Other considerations
 --------------------

-Finally, note that ``env`` has been modified so that its values may be read/written by way of attribute access, again as seen in the :ref:`introduction`.
+While it subclasses ``dict``, Fabric's ``env`` has been modified so that its values may be read/written by way of attribute access, as seen in some of the above material.
 In other words, ``env.host_string`` and ``env['host_string']`` are functionally identical.
 We feel that attribute access can often save a bit of typing and makes the code more readable, so it's the recommended way to interact with ``env``.

-However, the fact that it's a dictionary can be useful in other ways, such as with Python's dict-based string interpolation, which is especially handy if you need to insert multiple env vars into a single string.
+The fact that it's a dictionary can be useful in other ways, such as with Python's dict-based string interpolation, which is especially handy if you need to insert multiple env vars into a single string.
 Using "normal" string interpolation might look like this::

     print("Executing on %s as %s" % (env.host, env.user))